Minx (TV series): Development

 On February 19, 2020, it was announced that HBO Max had given the project a pilot order.
 Ellen Rapoport was attached to write as well as executive produce alongside Paul Feig and Dan Magnante of Feigco Entertainment.
 On September 3, 2020, Unpregnant director Rachel Lee Goldenberg was attached to direct and executive produce the pilot.
 On April 5, 2021, it was announced that HBO Max had given the project a series pickup for ten half-hour episodes.
 On May 5, 2022, HBO Max renewed the series for a second season.
 However, on December 12, 2022, HBO Max canceled the series.
 At the time, production on the second season was near completion, and Lionsgate sought to give the show a new home.
-Despite the cancelation, filming for the second season continued to be conducted, with Lovibond later announcing that it had wrapped on December 18, 2022.
-On January 12, 2023, it was announced that the series had been rescued by Starz.
+Despite the cancellation, filming for the second season continued, with Lovibond later announcing that it had wrapped on December 18, 2022.
+On January 12, 2023, it was announced that the series had been picked up by Starz.
+On January 5, 2024, it was announced that the series had been cancelled after two seasons.